cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Because values are what spins the world around.
 Our values lay at the core of the technology that we have created.
 Those values are the driver of that innovation.
 They are the goal.
 The technology is the instrument to get there.

 ### Why all species?
-Because all species should (and will) be equal.
+Because all species should (and will) have an equal opportunity for secure and transparent communication.

 ### How can all species be intelligent?
 Intelligence can be simplified to communication.
 All species can communicate via electromagnetic impulses (including robots).
 If they can communicate (which they can), they can prove their existence and pass on a signal and receive an answer.
 This is intelligence at its most pure form.